sasankamouliveleti/CloudSim/README.md

 ```
 </ol>

-<p>From the above simulations we can infer that using Round Robin vm allocation policy along with Space Shared cloudlet scheduling costs less.</p>
+<p>From the above simulations we can infer that using Round Robin vm allocation policy along with Space Shared cloudlet scheduling costs less.
+It may also because of using scalable virtual machines.</p>

 <h3>IaasSimulation</h3>
 <p>From the definition of Infrastructure as a Service we know that the cloud provider has control over the hardware and the cloud consumer has control over the virtual machines available and cloudlets</p>